samuel8876170/kdb-remote/README.md

     - i.e. It is not possible to open up its terminal and run the code directly
 2. Execute same code to multiple q processes
     - No need to open the terminal for each process and run the code one by one
+3. Catch error message in remote q processes and show in result

 ### Installation